phuochoquang97/phuoc.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Phuoc, a master student in [Mathématiques, Vision, Apprentissage (MVA)](https://www.master-mva.com/) at [École normale supérieure Paris-Saclay](https://ens-paris-saclay.fr/).
+I'm Phuoc, a graduate student in [Mathématiques, Vision, Apprentissage (MVA)](https://www.master-mva.com/) at [École normale supérieure Paris-Saclay](https://ens-paris-saclay.fr/).

 <!-- You can reach me at phuochoquang97@gmail.com -->